LightForm-group/UoM-CSF-matflow/README.md

         cloud_provider: dropbox
         path: /sims
     ```
-    In this case, this tells Matflow to use the path `/sims` inside your dropbox directory structure.
+    In this case, this tells MatFlow to use the path `/sims` inside your Dropbox directory structure.
 4. You can then add a extra key to any of your workflows to tell MatFlow to use this archive location: `archive: dropbox`.
 If you want to exclude certain files, you can also add a key `archive_excludes` to your workflow, which is a list of glob-style patterns to exclude.